 When the spec classes were created, teams were required to run a 37-inch tire with a more basic LS3, but trucks were struggling with hitting rocks and debris.
 As a result, teams were then allowed to run up to a 40-inch tire.
 But using a 40-inch tire combined with a less powerful LS3 engine led to a reduction in performance.
 That was when the LS376/525 was introduced along with some transmission modifications.

 The lightweight and reliable LS3-based power plant is ideal for programs like Velasco’s.
-He often competes in Mexico, and in fact, the Pennsylvania-based Coastal Racing team with whom he was working at Vegas to Reno has won the ultra-prestigious Baja 1000 in the spec class the last two seasons.
+He often competes in Mexico, and in fact, the Pennsylvania-based Coastal Racing team with whom he was working at Vegas to Reno won the ultra-prestigious Baja 1000 in the spec class in 2021 and 2022.

 The LS engine has been a game-changer in off-road racing.

 But Velasco doesn’t just appreciate the engine’s power on race day, he also uses it in prerunners – vehicles allowed to navigate a course before an event allowing for more seat time and experience.

 “With the LS engine package we're able to run and get more mileage out of it,” Velasco said.
 “For instance, our teams will buy a brand-new engine, we'll race with it, extract it, put it in the prerunner and put five to six thousand miles on it before we yank it out again.
 So it’s the longevity side of it and all we do maintenance-wise is basically change the oil.”